 In Australia and New Zealand, protein powders usually fall under section 2.9.4 of the Food Standards Code covering sports supplements.
 The code says that all such supplements should have a warning on the label, advising those who are pregnant to avoid use (source: AU Govt).

 The law in Australia is undergoing a review and supplements may be more tightly controlled soon, but this as yet is unconfirmed (source: Dynamic Business).

 In Canada, the Natural and Non-prescription Health Products Directorate (NNHPD) means that regulation is better controlled, and any products that have been authorized for sale and considered safe in Canada will have a code on the label (source: Canada Health).

 However, you should still bear in mind that many supplements for sale in Canada are imported or shipped from the USA, where they may not be regulated in the same way.

 If a protein powder is ‘clean’, without many added ingredients, then it’s likely safe during pregnancy, but that doesn’t mean that you should definitely take it, and not without consulting your healthcare provider first.

-There are a few reasons why you might want to reconsider taking protein powder during pregnancy.
+There are a few reasons why you might want to reconsider taking it during pregnancy.

-The first is that there are currently no scientific trials or studies on the long-term effects of taking protein powder, even if you’re not pregnant (source: Harvard Health).
+The first is that there are currently no scientific trials or studies on the long-term effects of taking it, even if you’re not pregnant (source: Harvard Health).

 Some ‘added ingredients’ include vitamins or minerals.
 At first, this sounds like a benefit, but the quality of an extract or vitamin can also vary.